codypearce/material-bread/README.md

 ## Tests

 [Jest](https://jestjs.io/) is the current test framework for all components.
 You can see the result of each component test in our [storybook environement](https://codypearce.github.io/material-bread/?path=/story/components-appbar--simple) under the "Tests" tab.
-Writing more comprehensive tests is on roadmap, but please consider contributing to speed this process up.
+Writing more comprehensive tests is on the roadmap, but please consider contributing to speed this process up.

 You can run tests locally using `npm test`.

 You can generate test coverage by running `npm run test:generate-output`, this will output a json file with coverage.

+## Accessibility

+`react-native-web` describes how to write accessible react-native components on the web [here](https://github.com/necolas/react-native-web/blob/master/docs/guides/accessibility.md).
+Additionally, the storybook addon, [addon-a11y](https://www.npmjs.com/package/@storybook/addon-a11y), runs some simple accessibility tests on each component story.
+Please consider contributing to make accessibility even better.

 ## Copyright and License